Search Instructions with Examples:

 Truncation and Wildcards

-When you enter a search in OLS, the system will search for words exactly as you enter them.
+When you enter a search in the catalog, the system will search for words exactly as you enter them.
 For example, searching for the term "cat" would only find the word "cat," not "cats," "catnip" or "caterpillar."

 To expand your search so that it includes various word endings, you will need to use the asterisk character (*) at the end of the word.
 This will tell the system to retrieve all words that begin with the letters you have entered.
 The asterisk is a "wildcard" character.